About Ether

 What's in the library

-Every answer is grounded in a public-domain and original corpus:
+Every answer is grounded in a public-domain corpus:

-- The standard works — the Bible (King James Version), the Book of Mormon, the Doctrine and Covenants, and the Pearl of Great Price
+- The standard works — the core canon of the restored gospel: the Bible (King James Version), the Book of Mormon, the Doctrine and Covenants, and the Pearl of Great Price.

 What to expect